Our Curriculum Areas

 Consultation of and Involvement of Parents/Carers

 If a child needs to be referred to an outside agency parents will be asked for their permission and views, which form part of the referral process.
-If a child has an Education and Health Care Plan or a statement then the parent will be involved in the review process.
-Statements are formally reviewed annually.
+If a child has an Education and Health Care Plan then the parent will be involved in the review process.
+EHCPs are formally reviewed annually.
 Other parents are contacted when concerns arise and a discussion is held as to what provision the school will be making.
 When a child has an Individual Education Plan the parents/carers are part of the consultation review process.
-When a child is a Looked After Child the parents will be involved in PEP meetings.
+When a child is a Child Looked After the parents will be involved in PEP meetings.

 Consulting and Involving the Children